Criminal Law · June 2026

 Constitutional Law · December 2025

 Writ jurisdiction under Article 226 makes High Courts the most accessible forum for enforcing fundamental and legal rights against the State.
-Understanding which writ to file — and when — is essential for effective constitutional litigation.
+Understanding which writ to file — and when — is essential.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)